Grassroots 100% passionate volunteers

 Our hearts are focused on saving the NHS from private corporate control and that is going to need people from all sides of the political spectrum to come together and see sense - not party ideology.

 We are people who care and we know we are not alone.

-There are two ways you can participate.
+There are two ways you can take part:

 1. INDIVIDUAL - create a square or rectangle piece to the national and regional quilts.
 You can join others in online creative chats and explore ideas together.
 Pieces can be sent to us and we will organise putting the pieces together.

 2. GROUPS - a wonderful way to work with friends and members of your community.
 Say something about the NHS in your area.
 Your memories.

 "This is so moving and thought-provoking.
 And skillful.
 And heartwarming.
 And clever.
 And angry - which is good.
 And inspirational.
 And spirited.
 And timely.
 Thank you"